umarhassan-mitodl/res.21g-506-spring-2021/content/resources/video-4-kanji-in-tobira-lesson-9.md

   youtube_id: hRPRQVG8Tw0
 ---

 **Description**: This is a dual-language video, with content in both Japanese and English.
 Selecting either English or Japanese captions will provide the same dual-language captions.
-This video covers the Japanese kanji characters in Lesson 9 of the textbook, _{{% resource_link "0f9ef86d-154b-4265-8aa8-b0b75dce8c71" "Tobira: Gateway to Advanced Japanese Learning Through Content and Multimedia" %}}_.
+This video covers the Japanese kanji characters in Lesson 9 of the textbook, _[Tobira: Gateway to Advanced Japanese Learning Through Content and Multimedia](https://tobiraweb.9640.jp/)_.

 **Instructor**: Dr. Takako Aikawa